 There is a wide variety of encrypted IMs that the user can have installed before delivery.
-Some encrypted IMs are installed by default.
+Some encrypted IM are installed by default.

 Many foreign police and intelligence agencies use secret “silent” SMS to locate suspects or missing persons.
 This method involves sending an SMS text message to a suspect’s cell phone.
 This SMS goes unnoticed and sends a signal back to the sender of the message.
 Silent SMS use an invisible return signal or “ping”.
 The message is rejected by the recipient’s cell phone and leaves no trace.
 In return, the sender receives the geographic location of the mobile phone.

-A silent call is a call originating from the GSM interceptor to a specific IMEI / IMSI to make correlations between IMEI / IMSI and MSISDN (Mobile Subscriber Integrated Services Digital Network number) which is actually that of the SIM Card corresponding telephone number).
-Using the silent call, a GSM interceptor can determine a specific phone number associated with a specific IMEI / IMSI.
+A silent call is a call originating from the GSM Interceptor to a specific IMEI and IMSI to make correlations between IMEI, IMSI and MSISDN (Mobile Subscriber Integrated Services Digital Network number) which is actually that of the SIM Card corresponding telephone number).
+Using the silent call, a GSM Interceptor can determine a specific phone number associated with a specific IMEI and IMSI.
 Silent calls are the result of a process called ping.
 This is very similar to an Internet Protocol (IP) ping.
-A normal telephone cannot recognise a silent call.
+A normal telephone cannot recognize a silent call.
 Not to be confused with Spy Call, which means you need to listen to the surroundings of the phone.

 XCell Stealth Phones are designed to detect, reject and block silent calls.